Admitted Students

 Home-Schooled and GED Students

-If you were home-schooled, submit a transcript that contains the following:
+If you were home-schooled, please have your education administrator submit a transcript that contains the following:

 • High school graduation date